StrangeNoob/animepahe-dl-desktop/README_DESKTOP.md

 - Persist theme, host URL, and download directory across launches.

 Requirements
-- Node.js (18+) – used for the React front end and for unpacking the obfuscated player script.
+- Node.js (18+) – required only for the React/Vite build tooling; the downloader no longer executes Node at runtime.
 - Rust toolchain – builds the Tauri backend.
 - ffmpeg – required for both streaming and concatenation.
 - macOS note: the project depends on `winit` ≥ 0.30.12 with `objc2`’s `relax-sign-encoding` feature to avoid Sonoma monitor enumeration crashes.